This course will prepare you for life as a primary teacher, with the skills and knowledge, to influence the lives of children you teach.

 Applications for the PGDE in Primary Education must be made through the main UCAS scheme in the same way as undergraduate programmes, and not through UCAS Teacher Training.
 This applies to all institutions in Scotland delivering the PGDE.
 Please note that this course does not accept applications for deferred entry.
 Applicants must provide details of their degree, English and Maths qualifications within the application, failure to do so will lead to automatic rejection.
 Application deadlines include submission of references.
 It is the applicant's responsibility to ensure that referees are aware of the deadlines and that the application is submitted fully prior to the relevant deadline.

-Plus professional practice in schools in Argyll and Bute, Comhairle nan Eilean Siar, Highland, Moray, Orkney, Perth and Kinross and Shetland.
+Plus professional practice (60 credits, four placements) in schools in Argyll and Bute, Comhairle nan Eilean Siar, Highland, Moray, Orkney, Perth and Kinross and Shetland.

 Full Time: 1 year

 The following fees apply to our PGDE for 2016-17:

 There are a number of funding options available to UK and EU students to help you pay for your studies and your cost of living whilst studying.
 Students who are resident and studying in Scotland can apply for their fees to be paid by the Student Awards Agency for Scotland (SAAS).
 SAAS will determine eligibility.

 External scholarships and financial support may be available.
 Contact the relevant university partner college for more information.